dkvz/dorade-noframework-blog/README.md

 -> First thing I'll try: lock the listener while adding to toAnimate.
 It didn't fix anything.
 I'll leave the code like that though.

+OK found the issue.
+I needed to decrement my iteration variable after removing an element from toAnimate.

+### Overflow issue for article cards
+While I'm at it, there is a horizontal overflow issue for my article cards, only on Chromium apparently, and only for the latest version of the code.

+This is weird.

+The class card-content is what gets overflow: auto.
+I'm going to try other values.

+-> Fixed by using `overflow: hidden` on card-content.

 ### Old stuff